apache/incubator-weex-cli/toolkit/README.md

 Weex file preview tool with hot reload
 ```
 Usage:
-weex  foo/bar/your_next_best_weex_script_file.we [options]
+$ bin/weex.js foo/bar/we_file_or_dir_path  [options]

 Options:
-  --qr    display QR code for Weex Playground app, default action.
+  --qr    display QR code for native runtime, default action when input is a we file
-  -o      transform weex JS bundle only, specify bundle file name using the option
+  -o      transform weex JS Bundle, output path must specified (single JS bundle
+          file or dir)
-  -s      start a http file server, weex .we file will be transform to JS bundle on the server. specify local root path using the option
+  -s      start a http file server, weex .we file will be transforme to JS
+          bundle on the server , specify local root path using the option
   --help  Show help
 ```